Forex Market: Indian rupee gains against US dollar | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

-The domestic currency, the Indian rupee had gained against the US dollar.
-As per market experts, the sustained foreign fund inflows, weakening of US dollar and hectic buying in domestic equities has supported the upward rally of Indian rupee.
+The domestic currency, Indian rupee has surged against the US dollar in the forex market.
+As per market experts, the sustained foreign fund inflows, positive opening of Indian share market and weakening of US dollar has supported the upward rally of Indian rupee.

 Post Your Comments